Vgangaswamy/bakery_management_system/Final Project README.md

 bakery1 as username and password
 ```

+I have saved my screenshots of all my pages in a folder with the name "Screenshots".

 #### **Future Enhancements**
 - Add WebSocket notifications for real-time updates.
 - Enhance security by adding CAPTCHA for login.